deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14086/index.md

 ![](charts/charts_21_0.png "🔼 Figure E.2: Prequential code curves at different stages of training Reproduction of Figure 3b but with the prequential curve at 610M tokens also.
 At this point, the models trained with uniform context length have essentially the same performance as the ones trained with smaller context lengths.")

-> 🔼 The chart displays prequential coding curves for models trained with uniform and skewed short context lengths, showing generalization error as a function of datapoints seen at different training stages.
+> 🔼 The chart displays the generalization error as a function of the number of datapoints seen during training for models trained with uniform and skewed short context lengths, showing that models trained with shorter contexts converge faster, but the difference diminishes as more data is seen.
 > <details>
 > <summary>read the caption</summary>
 > Figure E.2: Prequential code curves at different stages of training Reproduction of Figure 3b but with the prequential curve at 610M tokens also.
 At this point, the models trained with uniform context length have essentially the same performance as the ones trained with smaller context lengths.